rachelthorwitz/getting_and_cleaning_data/Codebook.md

 ###Notes

 The original dataset that combined the test and training datasets contained 563 variables.
-Through the steps laid out in this project, first only those measures containing the means and standard deviations were retained.
+Through the steps laid out in this project, only those measures containing the means and standard deviations were retained.
-When creating the tidydata.txt file, the measures with standard deviations were also removed, resulting in the final dataset with 12 variables.
+The resulting tidy dataset contains 69 variables; 66 measurements and 3 identifiers.